-A. The barriers that must be overcome to have all students achieve proficiency above level 2 for grade level academic expectations on state assessment.
-There is a need for increased funding to support: Special Education students At-Risk students Enrichment for students to ensure application of knowledge learned Highly trained certified, classified, and support staff Need to increase in community partnerships that bring services into schools for ease of family access.
-There is a need for universal preK.
+Description There is a need for increased funding to support: Special Education students At-Risk students Enrichment for students to ensure application of knowledge learned Highly trained certified, classified, and support staff Incentives to recruit and retain highly trained and skilled educational professionals Need to increase community partnerships that bring services into schools for ease of family access.
+There is a need for universal preschool that is consistent in its programming to ensure gaps

 Busing should be made available for all students who need it, regardless of how far away their house is located.
-Need to be able to continue with Behavior Support Specialist, Fulltime Social Worker, roving subs, interventions (certified and classified), and funding for staff wellness beyond 2024 when ESSER funding is no longer available. --- ---
+It is a priority need to be able to continue with Behavior Support Specialist, full time Social Worker, roving subs, interventions (certified and classified), and funding for staff wellness beyond 2024 when ESSER funding is no longer available. -- --